-Rotation about single bonds is periodic, retracing itself every 360° .
-Therefore, any function that seeks to describe the energy of internal rotation must also repeat itself every 360° .
-In fact it is possible to write a general energy function, $E^{torsion}$, as a combination of simpler functions, V_n , each of which repeats n times in a 360° interval.
+Rotation about single bonds is periodic, retracing itself every 360°, and any function that seeks to describe the energy of internal rotation must also repeat itself every 360°.
+In practice, the energy function, $E^{torsion}$, is written as a combination of simpler functions, V_n , in the torsion angle ω , each of which repeats n times in a 360° interval.